Eugenio María de Hostos: Early years and family

-Eugenio María de Hostos y de Bonilla was born on January 11, 1839 to a well-to-do family in Barrio Río Cañas of Mayagüez, Captaincy General of Puerto Rico (present-day, Puerto Rico).
+Eugenio María de Hostos y de Bonilla was born on January 11, 1839, to a well-to-do family in the Barrio Río Cañas of Mayagüez, Captaincy General of Puerto Rico (present-day Puerto Rico).
 His parents were Eugenio María de Hostos y Rodríguez (1807–1897) and María Hilaria de Bonilla y Cintrón (died 1862, Madrid, Spain), both of Spanish descent.

 At a young age, his family sent him to study in the capital of the island, San Juan, where he received his elementary education in the Liceo de San Juan.
 In 1852, his family sent him to Bilbao, Spain, where he graduated from the Institute of Secondary Education (high school).
 After he graduated, he enrolled at the Complutense University of Madrid in 1857.
 He studied law, philosophy and letters.
 As a student there, he became interested in politics.
 In 1863, he published in Madrid what is considered his greatest work, La Peregrinación de Bayoán.
 When Spain adopted its new constitution in 1869 and refused to grant Puerto Rico its independence, Hostos left Spain for the United States.